Boston Appraisal Services

 How Typical Expenses Are Identified

 Expenses are normally described as ‘fixed’ or ‘variable.’
 An appraiser’s first and most important source of expense data is the property’s most recent operating history; almost as important are past operating statements for the property.
 The appraiser asks the owner/property manager about any unusual expenses or expense variations from year to year.
 They then compare the subject property’s actual expenses with those for other properties.
-Since most market value definitions assume an everyday, well-informed buyer, the appraiser confirms that those characteristic expenses reflect the norm for similar properties and not just the seller’s management.
+Since most market value definitions assume an every day, well-informed buyer, the appraiser confirms that those characteristic expenses reflect the norm for similar properties and not just the seller’s management.

 Professional management organizations, such as the Institute of Real Estate Management (IREM) and the Building Owners and Managers Association, publish surveys of typical operating expenses by property type.
 These published valuations usually aggregate data from properties in specific regions.
 Surveys are useful as a practical evaluation for a specific property, but actual expense data are always an appraiser’s first choice.